waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **ITEM MANAGEMENT:** Taking a held item with a full bag destroys it.
 The only safe way to free a slot is to have a Pokémon hold an item.
 - **DIG GLITCH (CRITICAL):** Using DIG as a field move in the Olivine Lighthouse dead-end room causes a game-breaking glitch, corrupting all player data.
 Avoid using DIG as a field move until further testing.

-## 2. Main Quest & Active Leads
+## 3. Main Quest & Active Leads
 - **Primary Objective:** Find the 'special medicine' to heal the sick Ampharos at the top of the Olivine Lighthouse.
 - **Legendary Beasts:** Suicune, Raikou, and Entei have been awakened in the Burned Tower.
-A Sage in the Tin Tower has asked me to refrain from entering because of this.
+The Sage in the Tin Tower has asked me not to enter.
-- **Sudowoodo Tree (Route 36):** A strange tree blocks the path.
+- **Sudowoodo Tree (Route 36):** The path is blocked by a strange tree.
 I have the SQUIRTBOTTLE.
-The puzzle was solved once but the tree may have respawned.
+The puzzle may need to be solved again.
 - **Stolen Pokémon (Cianwood):** A Rocker's Pokémon was stolen.
-I am safekeeping his SHUCKIE.
+I am currently safekeeping his SHUCKIE.
-- **Moomoo Farm:** A Miltank is sick and requires a specific item named 'BERRY' to heal.
+- **Moomoo Farm:** The Miltank is sick and requires a specific item named 'BERRY'.
 Other named berries do not work.

 ### Phone Call Rematches
 - **DANA (LASS):** Route 38.